giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 * AWS-KMS Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
 * Server-Side Encryption with Customer-Provided Keys (SSE-C)

-* Control access to the bucket using bucket ACL or Bucket policies
+* Control access to the bucket using bucket ACL or Bucket policies.
-* By default all buckets and objects within are private
+* By default all buckets and objects within are private.

 ### [S3 Version Control](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html)

 * Once you enable versioning, you can't disable it, you can only suspend it.
 A way of disabling it is to delete the bucket and re-create it
 * Every time you update an object, it will become private by default.
-* It integrates with Lifecycle rules.
+* It integrates with Lifecycle policies.
+* Provides MFA Delete capability.
-* You pay for each version you have
+* You pay for each version you have.
 * Delete an object:

     Once you delete a file inside a versioned bucket, you don't delete the file, you simply add a Delete Marker (this basically creates a new version of the object)